-On January 26, 2018, we amended and restated our employment agreement with William J. Burns in connection with his promotion to Chief Operating Officer.
-His base salary was increased from \$440,000 to \$525,000 per year when he was promoted to Chief Operating Officer in January 2018.
-His base salary is subject to annual review by the Committee and Mr. Burns is eligible to receive an annual bonus with a target of 75% of his base salary as a short-term incentive and 150% as a long-term incentive based on the level of achievement of performance goals as Chief Operating Officer to be established by the Committee.
-Mr. Burns is also eligible to participate in the Company's equity incentive plan, as well as all benefit plans and fringe benefit arrangements available to our senior executives.
-If Mr. Burns' employment is terminated by us without cause or Mr. Burns terminates his employment for good reason, and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to one year's base salary and benefits.
+On January 26, 2018, the Company had previously amended and restated its employment agreement with Mr. Burns in connection with his promotion to Chief Operating Officer.
+At that time, his base salary was increased from \$440,000 to \$525,000 per year when he was promoted to Chief Operating Officer.
+His base salary remained subject to annual review by the Compensation Committee and in his capacity as Chief Operating Officer, Mr. Burns was eligible to receive an annual bonus with a target of 75% of his base salary as a short-term incentive and 150% as a long-term incentive based on the level of achievement of performance goals as Chief Operating Officer to be established by the Compensation Committee.

+Mr. Burns remains eligible to participate in the Company's equity incentive plan, as well as all benefit plans and fringe benefit arrangements available to our senior executives.
+If Mr. Burns' employment is terminated by us without cause or Mr. Burns terminates his employment for good reason, and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his execution of a release, he will be entitled to a severance payment equal to one year's base salary and benefits.